nikiizvorski/Dagger/README.md

 This Subscriber responds to the Observable's stream. onNext is called when the REST call receives data.
 In this Github example, there is only 1 item, so it is only called once.
 When the REST response is a list, the code can be called each time an item is received. onComplete and onError behave exactly as the name implies.

+Project is Updated to Picasso from Glide fot the caching part you can now check the indicator where your cache is coming from.
+Also the project is very close to the end if yo decide to use it you will have around one - two days of work.

 #####We are done
 We have just made our non-blocking HTTP calls on Android.
 Special thanks to the folks at Square and ReactiveX for making our lives easier!